aws-samples/retail-demo-store/README.md

 # Known Issues/Limitations

 * The application was written for demonstration and education purposes and not for production use.
-* You must access the web application over HTTP.
-If you load the web application over HTTPS, you will receive mixed content errors in the browser when it attempts to access any of the microservices over HTTP.
-If you see spinning load icons on the homepage when loading the app that never go away, this may be the reason.
 * You currently cannot deploy this project multiple times in the same AWS account and the same AWS region.
 However, you can deploy the project into separate supported regions within the same AWS account.
 * Make sure your CloudFormation stack name uses all lowercase letters.
 * Currently only tested in the AWS regions provided in the deployment instructions above.
 The only limitation for deploying into other regions is [availability of all required services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).